CBaquero/delta-enabled-crdts/README.md

 Each datatype depicts some mutation methods and some access methods.
 Mutations will inflate the state in the join semi-lattice and also return a state with a delta mutation.
 The delta mutations are intended to be much smaller that the whole state and can be joined together or to full states to synchronize states.

-Check the delta-tests.cc file to get a rough idea on how to use the datatypes
+Check the delta-tests.cc file to get a rough idea on how to use the datatypes.
+The code is still in a very early state and was not properly tested yet.

-For more information on CRDTs and the newer comcpet of delta mutation consider checking the following papers:
+For more information on CRDTs and the newer concept of delta mutation consider checking the following papers:

 A comprehensive study of Convergent and Commutative Replicated Data Types